 What does Caged Dove mean/what is the book about?
-From the news in 2009 I learned that a pregnant woman ran away.
-Although this book isn't about a missing person as The 20th Christmas was, my main character (Aniston) is a single mom to a toddler and feels the need to leave her life behind for five days.
-I wanted to combine that idea with one I'd had since junior high: bullycide.
+In 2009, I heard that a pregnant woman ran away.
+Although this book isn't about a missing person as The 20th Christmas was, my main character (Aniston) is a single mom to a toddler and feels the need to "run away" for five days.
+I wanted to combine that idea with one I'd had since junior high: suicide caused by being bullied.
 I put the manuscript aside, however.
-Every time there was another victim in the news, I felt God tell me this was a book I was meant to write due to having experienced this subject matter myself, so I wanted to wait until I could do the best job!
-(Dictionary definition of a dove: A pure white bird used as a symbol of innocence, gentleness, tenderness, and peace.)
+I wanted to wait until I could do the best job.
+Every time there was another victim of bullycide in the news, I felt God tell me this was a book I was meant to write due to having experienced bullying myself.

 You wrote your first published novel (The 20th Christmas) in one month, how long did Caged Dove take?
 This is another fast-paced read (60,000 words) so it only took three months.
 Along with the title, I'd written the summary and first three chapters in January 2009 but I couldn't continue until it fell into place in 2014.
 I'm so glad Caged Dove could be released in October 2015 for National Bullying Awareness Month.

 You have been described as a writer who manages to write about dark topics without being too dark.
 How did you do that with Caged Dove?
 Much of Caged Dove is a light-hearted love story.
 I wanted there to be a subplot that breaks up the bullying-suicide issue.
 If you ever had a high school crush then you can relate to the giddy and silly memories that Aniston has of Arjay—whom she comes into contact with after fifteen years.
 School crushes were a bright light for me, as they were for Aniston.
 I kept one high school journal so it was fun to read to get back into that mind-frame!